-The seventeenth century was important to history for both science and geography.
+The 17th century was important to history for both science and geography.
 New minds all over the European continent began making important steps to help us make sense of the world around us, while wars across the globe were shaping it into something more closely resembling what we see now when looking at a map.
 Nations and Empires were built, new political and scientific systems were established, and in the theatre of war, many people died.
+In this article, we will look at 7 key events that took place during the 17th Century.

 1. The crowns of England and Scotland unite (1603)

-When Elizabeth I of England died childless in 1603, the nation was left with no obvious successor.
+When Elizabeth I of England died childless at the beginning of the 17th century, the nation was left with no obvious successor.
 They decided to borrow King James VI of Scotland, making him King James I of England and Ireland, marking the first time the two nations shared a monarch.
 The first King of Great Britain ruled until he died in 1625 but took part in several historically significant events before he did.
 First, he was the assassination target of the Gunpowder Plot, in which various conspirators including Guy Fawkes were thwarted in their attempts to blow up the Houses of Parliament.
 James also sponsored the creation of the King James Version of the Bible, which was finished in 1611 and became one of the most widespread books in history, being a significant driving force in the spread of the English language and culture around the globe.

 2. Russia’s Time of Troubles ends (1613)